...

 Example:

-Note: Refers to an advantage or benefit in a competitive situation.
+Note: Refers to items in a list or sequence.

 Point's synonyms